From OW! to WOW! Demystifying Painful Intercourse

 And in that same vein:

-When not sexually aroused, the vaginal opening and canal are more constricted, "tighter," than during arousal.
+When not sexually aroused, the vaginal opening and canal are typically more constricted, or "tighter," than during arousal.
 During arousal, the vagina self-lubricates, engorges with blood (which causes the clitoris and clitoral sponge to grow in size not unlike the male penis does), hormones secreted in the body help to relax the canal and opening of the vagina, and the back of the vagina "tents," expanding in both width and depth.
 And the vagina isn't static: so "looseness" or 'tightness" change in the day-to-day.
 There aren't "loose" vaginas and "tight" vaginas as a whole.

-So, when people go on about a "tight" vagina being ideal, what they're really saying -- even if they don't realize it -- is that an unaroused, uncomfortable person -- usually a woman -- is ideal.
+So, when people go on about a "tight" vagina being ideal, what they're really saying -- even if they don't realize it -- is that an unaroused, uncomfortable person -- usually a cis woman -- is ideal.
 I think we can all agree there's nothing ideal about being uncomfortable and not into sex during sex.
 Not only is it far from ideal for the person feeling that way, it's not ideal for partners, either.
 With arousal, when the vagina is engaged, that muscle contracts actively around what is inside it; a penis, toy or fingers can move much more freely and feel more intense sensations than inside a vagina that is unaroused, dryer, and constricted by the lack of relaxation and arousal so as to not even allow for deeper entry.

 Is your partner attempting intercourse when he or she doesn't feel aroused?
 Probably not, since when any kind of sex occurs, it's very unusual for both people to be engaging in it when both don't want to be or don't feel excited.
 Good for anyone only pursuing sex when they're excited and aroused and comfortable: sex out of nothing but obligation tends to be really detrimental physically, sexually, emotionally and to a healthy relationship.
 But the same standard should be held for all partners, and be one you hold for yourself.